plsang/dasnet/README.md

   - [x] Test on our dataset
   - [x] Train and test on another datasat like ~~ADE20K or~~ BDD dataset
   - [x] Implement popular segmentation networks like PSPNet, Deeplab variants.
-- [ ] Redesign to support multiple datasets and multiple segmentation networks --> It is probably better to base on another project like DANet or Context encoding since their implemenetations are better.
+- [ ] Redesign to support multiple datasets and multiple segmentation networks --> It is probably better to base on another project such as (DANet)[https://github.com/junfu1115/DANet] or (Context Encoding)[https://github.com/zhanghang1989/PyTorch-Encoding] since their implemenetations are way better.

 ## Installation
 - Docker image: `ascent-docker.zapto.org:443/ocnet` --> `docker.ascentrobotics.jp:443/ocnet`